CumulusNetworks/docs/content/cumulus-linux-41/Network-Solutions/Cumulus-Networks-Services-Demos.md

 weight: 1150
 toc: 3
 ---
-The Cumulus Networks Services team demos provide a virtual environment built using either VirtualBox or `libvirt` using Vagrant to manage the VMs.
+The Services team demos provide a virtual environment built with either VirtualBox or `libvirt` using Vagrant to manage the VMs.
 This environment utilizes the reference topology shown below.
 Vagrant and Cumulus VX can be used together to build virtual simulations of production networks to validate configurations, develop automation code and simulate failure scenarios.

 ## Reference Topology

-The Cumulus Networks *reference topology* includes cabling (in DOT format for dual use with {{<link url="Prescriptive-Topology-Manager-PTM" text="PTM">}}), MAC addressing, IP addressing, switches and servers.
-This topology is blessed by the Professional Services Team at Cumulus Networks to fit a majority of designs seen in the field.
+The *reference topology* includes cabling (in DOT format for dual use with {{<link url="Prescriptive-Topology-Manager-PTM" text="PTM">}}), MAC addressing, IP addressing, switches and servers.
+This topology is blessed by the Professional Services Team to fit a majority of designs seen in the field.

 {{< img src = "/images/cumulus-linux/network-solutions-ref-topology.png" >}}